sid-jo/cs-marijuana-biomarkers/README.md

 **Data Analysis:** Employed advanced sensitivity/specificity analysis to identify the most relevant biomarkers for distinguishing recent use.
 Assessed the reliability of each combination of biomarkers, cutoffs, and matrices at various time windows from the study.

 **Research Summaries:** Documented findings in a comprehensive report, detailing methodologies, results, and future research directions.
-Created inforgraphic to summarize findings in an accessible format.
+Created infographic to summarize findings in an accessible format.

 ## Tools and Technologies
 - **Programming:** R